yoctoscript/Dragonica/README.md

-# Dragonica
- Welcome to my Dragonica F7 remake repository.
-This project aims to recreate the F7 tower defense mode from Dragonica in Unity as an offline game that targets both mobile and pc.
+2D Remake of Dragonica's F7 tower defense mode in Unity.